Yobuligo/core.typescript/README.md

 ```

 ### measureTimeMillis
-Executes the function *block* and returns the measured time in millis for executing it.
+Executes the function *block* and returns the measured execution time in millis.
 ```
 function measureTimeMillis(block: () => void): number
 ```